Falcion/Kabal/README.md

 - <a href="mailto: io.falcion@outlook.com">Outlook E-mail</a>

-Project link is pinned at this repository.
+Project ref is pinned at this repository.

 <br />
 <p align="right"><a href="#top" title="Back to the top">↺</a></p>